C-3-F/CS324/07-hw-sockets/README.md

  19. *How many _total_ calls to `send()` were made by the client?* Hint: refer to `client.c`.
+     3

  20. *How many messages had been received by the server's kernel and were still waiting to be read by the server-side process immediately before the server called `recv()`?*   You can assume that the messages were sent immediately when the client called `send()` and that any network delay was negligible.
+    3

  21. *How many total calls to `recv()` were required for the server process to read all of the messages/bytes that were sent?*  Hint: look at the server output, and refer to `server.c`.
 Explain how and why this behavior is different than that exemplified in question 10.
+    1. All of the messages were sent at once in the single TCP connection.

 Change the value of the `len` argument passed to `recv()` in `server.c` from `BUF_SIZE` to `1`.